jeffboody/spp-mirror/readme.md

 Serial Monitor
 --------------

-Install the telnet app in Linux-for-Android
+Install the telnet program in Linux-for-Android

 	sudo apt-get install telnet

-Debugging with telnet
+Debugging with telnet program

 1. start the Serial Mirror app
 2. connect to the Bluetooth device and ensure net is listening